Veterinarian with dog

 How Should I Dispose of This Medication if I Don’t Use It All?

 This drug should not be washed down the sink or flushed down the toilet.
 Instead, use the community drug “take-back” program if one is offered.
-If there is no take-back program, mix the medicine with coffee grounds or cat litter to disguise it from children and animals and anyone looking through your trash.
+If there is no take-back program, mix the medicine with coffee grounds or cat litter to disguise it from children, animals, and anyone looking through your trash.
 Then, put the mixture in a sealable plastic bag to prevent leakage, and throw the bag out with the regular trash.

 Can I Use Human Meloxicam On My Dog?

-While Meloxicam may be administered directly into the mouth of a larger dog, it is often given indirectly to smaller dogs by putting it in their food.
+While the drug may be administered directly into the mouth of a larger dog, it is often given indirectly to smaller dogs by putting it in their food.
 However, a large dog may technically take a portion of a Mobic tablet safely if your veterinarian recommends it.
-Unfortunately, getting an accurate dosage using human tablets is very difficult for most dogs, that is why you should do it under your vet’s prescription.
+Unfortunately, getting an accurate dosage using human tablets is difficult for most dogs, so you should do it under your vet’s prescription.

 Can I Give Meloxicam for Dogs to My Cat?

-No. Although Meloxicam is designed to relieve pain and inflammation in cats as well as in dogs, the situations in which you use Meloxicam are different for both.
-Repeated use of Meloxicam in cats has been associated with acute renal failure and death.
-Therefore, do not administer injectable or oral Meloxicam to cats without talking to your veterinarian.
+No. Although it is designed to relieve pain and inflammation in cats and dogs, the situations in which you use it are different for both.
+Repeated medication use in cats has been associated with acute renal failure and death.
+Therefore, do not administer injectable or oral medication to cats without talking to your veterinarian.

 Can Meloxicam Kill a Dog?

-Meloxicam toxicity can be fatal, so it’s important to get treatment immediately.
+This drug toxicity can be fatal, so getting treatment immediately is important.
 The best way to manage the condition is to avoid exposure.
 Keep all bottles securely closed and store them out of your dog’s reach.

 How Long Can a Dog Stay on Meloxicam?

-Your dog may stay on Meloxicam as long as your vet considers it reasonable.
-But remember, as with all veterinary NSAIDs, periodic monitoring tests are important to check liver enzymes and kidney function and to generally screen the patient’s health.
+Your dog may stay on this medication as long as your vet considers it reasonable.
+But remember, as with all veterinary NSAIDs, periodic monitoring tests are important to check liver enzymes and kidney function and generally screen the patient’s health.
 Typically an every six months schedule is recommended for dogs.

 Is It OK to Stop Taking Meloxicam Suddenly?